Conspiracy theories are a sign of weak thinking. Weak thinking is bad for you.

-I should have realized that my brother was losing his mind at that point - or was a highly suggestible idiot.
+I should have realized that my friend's brother was losing his mind at that point - or was a highly suggestible idiot.
 He did tend to fall for a lot of stupid tricks over the years.
 He sent away to an ad in the back of Rolling Stone that claimed you could buy surplus Jeeps at government auction for $50 (today, these ads are online and claim you can buy confiscated "drug cars" for $500!).
 He sent in $5 and a self-address envelope and got back a mimeographed sheet that said if you want to buy a Jeep, to go talk to the government, figure out where they auction off the Jeeps, and go bid on one.

 In other words, he was ripped-off.
 And you'd think that would make him stop being a true believer but he got snookered in a number of scams over the years, all caused by weak thinking.
 He thought you could get something-for-nothing and that is how all the big boys did it.
 Hard work and sacrifice were for chumps!
 Sadly, he never learned.
 And maybe that is what drove him a little crazy.

 Crazy people tend to believe in conspiracy theories and also tend to be weak thinkers.
 Which came first, the chicken or the egg?
-Did my brother lose his mind because he believed in the alternate reality of conspiracy theories and thus went schitzo when these theories conflicted with reality?
+Did my friend's brother lose his mind because he believed in the alternate reality of conspiracy theories and thus went schitzo when these theories conflicted with reality?
 Or did he believe in these theories because he was crazy?